 Chokkhu Daan - The Day When Eyes of Goddess Durga are Painted for Durga Puja in Kolkata

 Durga Puja in Kolkata has its own unique rituals.
 A week before Navratri begins; the idols of Goddess Durga are being painted and made ready except for the eyes.
 On the occasion of Mahalaya, the Goddess is invited on earth with rituals and so on this day, the eyes are drawn on the idols in an auspicious ritual called Chokku Daan.
 It is believed the Goddess descends to earth at the time of drawing the eyes on the idols.
 Kumartuli or potter's locality is a famous place in North Kolkata where a majority of the idols are made.

-On the sixth day of Navaratri i.e. the first day of Durga Puja 2019; the beautifully decorated idols are brought home or into magnificently decorated public pandals.
+On the sixth day of Navaratri i.e. the first day of Durga Puja in Kolkata; the beautifully decorated idols are brought home or placed magnificently as decorated public pandals.
 The idol is then decorated with flowers, clothes, jewellery, red vermillion and various sweets are kept in front of the Goddess.
 The idol of the Goddess is accompanied by the idol of Lord Ganesh.
 Goddess Durga is considered to be Lord Shiva's wife Parvati's avatar and thus the mother of Lord Ganesh and his brother Kartikeya.

 The Ritual of Pran Pratishta - Kola Bou Bath